solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 In the fine collection of serpentine minerals and rocks in the Natural History Museum there are a number of asbestiform fibrous varieties (chrysolite, metaxite) of this "protean mineral."
 Here the fibrous structure is a character of the mineral.
 I have found nummulitic structure persisting even in real asbestos, that structure being situated at any angle to the mineral fibre.

+Point No. 2.
+"The supposed 'canal-systems' have no constant correlativeness."

+Answer.
+King and Rowney are wholly right.
+The "canals" are due to mineralization, and are not canals at all, for they have never been hollow.
+Plate 23 Fig. G, shows two of these "canals."
+They are filled with nummulitic structure in continuity with similar but barely visible structures in the adjacent calcite.
+Solid serpentine "casts" of the canals etched out by acid are solid masses of nummulitic structure and not structureless infillings.

+Dr. Hahn ("Die Urzelle") was opposed to the nummulite theory.
+He writes: "The assertion that Eozoon is a Foraminiferan comes to grief with the proof that it is formed of plants."
+Dr. Hahn thought the existence of fibre-like and also of cup-shaped canals fatal to the Foraminiferal theory.
+He made many genera of algae out of the "canal-systems."
+(I myself at one time imagined I had found algae in Eozoon.)
+Dr. Hahn figures a worm with a tripartite operculum, "das erste Tier" — the ancestor of Trilobites — "which browsed on this succulent vegetation" (Whitney and Wadsworth).
+Some figures of the worm apparently show transverse sections of spiral lamina or cord, the operculum perhaps being a pillar-end or septum.
+Notwithstanding his mistakes, Dr. Hahn was nearer the truth than were some of his critics.

+On the weathered lumps of Eozoon I can trace with the naked eye and lens obscure outlines of large nummulites about an inch in diameter and in various aspects.
+Many hours of patient observation were required at first to make out the details, but I can now make out with certainty numerous details of shell structure (Plate 13.
+Fig. C).
+Sections 3x show the shells fairly well.

+Under a power of 400 diameters (16 mm., Oc.
+18, a useful combination) I can now see with the utmost certainty abundance of nummulitic shell structure both in the serpentine and in the calcite.
+I had long studied my sections without seeing what is now so obvious.
+In fact it was a case of not seeing the wood for the trees.
+Any large transparent nummulite in horizontal aspect, and showing floor upon floor of spiral lamina with range upon range of band-like alar prolongations, series upon series of conical pillars, and the concentric many-furrowed marginal cord, considerably obliterated here and there, with mottled patches of serpentine and calcite, would naturally be a very complicated mass of structure.
+Under lower powers it is difficult to trace the continuity, and under high ones only a very small part of a shell comes into the field; for a shell an inch across, magnified 400 diameters, would cover 120 square yards.
+Under this power the structural outlines are clear and indubitable.
+The transverse aspect shows layers of spiral lamina and pillars seen lengthwise.
+Very high powers show abundantly the disks, especially in their transverse aspect.

+The complicated and confused reticular aspect of the shells as viewed in transparent serpentine is due to radial and concentric layers being cut at various angles.
+A little training and much patience are necessary to enable the beginner to discern and piece together the nummulitic pattern.
+The concentric circles of furrowed cord and the radial alar prolongations are good guides to orientation in shells viewed in horizontal aspect.

+On the Origin of the banded structure in Eozoon

+Many theories have been advocated to account for the white and green (calcareous and silicatic) zones of Eozoon.
+Firstly there is the organic theory, viz. that the calcareous zones were the skeleton of a Foraminiferan, the silicatic zones being in-fillings of the spaces of the shell.
+This theory may be finally dismissed.

+W. J. Sollas and Cole* suggest that calcareous and silicatic zones might arise by formation of successive layers of particles of carbonate of lime and olivine on the reef-bound shores of volcanic islands.
+I myself have seen on the beach of Porto Santo Island layers of calcareous grains and of dark green particles of augite sifted by gentle wave-action.
+In places, these sandy layers have been cemented into solid stone, of which I have specimens.
+The calcitic and augitic bands, however, vary in thickness irregularly, whereas the bands of Eozoon diminish regularly and serially from a base or centre.

+*) Sci.
+Proc.
+Dublin Soc.
+7. p.
+124. 1891.

 ...

 #### List of Plates, Guide Diagrams, and Figures